International Tax Gap Series

 A U.S. person is treated as the owner of a foreign trust under the grantor trust rules of Internal Revenue Code sections 671-679, which includes someone who transfers assets to a foreign trust which has a U.S. beneficiary of any portion of the trust. *Each U.S. owner should receive a Foreign Grantor Trust Owner Statement (Form 3520-A, page 3), which includes information about the foreign trust income they must report.

 U.S. beneficiary of a foreign trust – In general, the U.S. beneficiary of a foreign trust will report their share of foreign trust income to the extent it is not reported by the transferors to the trust under the grantor trust rules.
-The U.S. beneficiary should receive a Foreign Grantor Trust Beneficiary Statement (Form 3520-A, or a Foreign Non Grantor Trust Beneficiary Statement which includes information about the taxability of distributions they have received and foreign trust income they must report.
+The U.S. beneficiary should receive a Foreign Grantor Trust Beneficiary Statement (or a Foreign Non Grantor Trust Beneficiary Statement which includes information about the taxability of distributions they have received and foreign trust income they must report.

 U.S. transferor of assets to a non grantor foreign trust - Internal Revenue Code section 684 requires the recognition of gain on certain transfers of appreciated assets to a foreign trust.
-See the Instructions for Form 3520-A for additional information.
+See the Instructions for Form 3520 for additional information.

 Citizens and residents of the United States are taxed on their worldwide income.
 To help prevent the use of foreign trusts and other offshore entities for tax avoidance or deferral, Congress has enacted several specific provisions in the Internal Revenue Code.
 Some provisions trigger recognition of gains that would otherwise be deferred.
 Others deny deferral of tax on income moved offshore.